veronikagregorec/dogs-gallery/README.md

 ## Screenshots

 Homepage shows the first 15 dogs.
+Clicking the Get dogs button displays an additional 15 dogs (and so on).

 ![](screenshots/front.png)